-On July 31, 2015, the Company established a European commercial paper program for the issuance of unsecured commercial paper in the Eurozone capital markets.
-The European commercial paper notes have maturities ranging from one day to 183 days and may not be voluntarily prepaid or redeemed by the Company.
-The European commercial paper notes rank pari passu with all of the Company's other unsecured and unsubordinated indebtedness.
-To the extent that the Company issues European commercial paper notes through a subsidiary of the Company.
-As of December 31, 2016, the euro equivalent of \$536,503 was outstanding under the European commercial paper program.
+On February 28, 2014 and July 31, 2015, the Company established programs for the issuance of unsecured commercial paper in the United States and Eurozone capital markets, respectively.
+Commercial paper issued under the U.S. and European programs will have maturities ranging up to 397 and 183 days, respectively.
+None of the commercial paper notes may be voluntarily prepaid or redeemed by the Company and all rank pari passu with all of the Company's other unsecured and unsubordinated indebtedness.
+To the extent that the Company issues European commercial paper notes through a subsidiary of the Company, the notes will be fully and unconditionally guaranteed by the Company.

 The Company uses its 2015 Senior Credit Facility as a liquidity backstop for its commercial paper programs.
-Accordingly, the total amount due and payable under all of the Company's commercial paper programs may not exceed \$1,800,000 (less any amounts drawn on the 2015 Credit Facility) at any time.
+Accordingly, the total amount outstanding under all of the Company's commercial paper programs may not exceed \$1,800,000 (less any amounts drawn on the 2015 Credit Facility) at any time.